Start9Labs/docs/src/device-guides/android/vpn.md

 1. If you set up your OpenVPN server with username and password authentication, enter those and select to Save Password.

     ![Username and Password authentication](./assets/vpn-android-openvpn-add-auth.png)

+    ```admonish note

+    In this guide we are using Password-only, but passwords can be accompanied by certificates for added security.

+    ```

 1. Once set up, click on the name of the profile allows you to connect and disconnect.
 You can edit the profile from the icon to its right.